Oyalmli/DAT250-Assignments/expass1.md

     - 	I did not encounter any problems

 - Any pending issues with this assignment which you did not manage to solve
-    -   I did not have any pending problems
+    -   I do not have any pending problems